karriereat/json-decoder/readme.md

 To do so a so called `PropertyAccessor` will be installed and on property set the proxy will set the property to accessible, set the according value and then will set the property to not accessible again.

 ### Transforming an array of elements
-If your json contains an array of elements at the root level you can use the `decodeMultiple` method to transform the json data into an array of class type objects.
+If your JSON contains an array of elements at the root level you can use the `decodeMultiple` method to transform the JSON data into an array of class type objects.

 ```php
 $jsonDecoder = new JsonDecoder();